mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 The Mendix Operator allows to specify a custom Certificate Authorities to trust.
 This allows to enable Strict TLS even for databases with self-signed certificates.

-For best results, Strict TLS mode should be used for apps running Mendix 8.15.2 and later versions.
+Strict TLS mode should only be used with apps created in Mendix 8.15.2 (or later versions), earlier Mendix versions will fail to start when validating the TLS certificate.
 {{% /alert %}}

 ### 4.3 Microsoft SQL Server